SVCBench: A Streaming Video Counting Benchmark for Spatial-Temporal State Maintenance: Conclusion

 \section{Conclusion}

-We propose VCBench, a streaming counting benchmark for systematically measuring spatial-temporal state maintenance capability of video understanding models.
+We propose SVCBench, a streaming counting benchmark for systematically measuring the spatial-temporal state maintenance capability of video understanding models.
 By reformalizing counting as a minimal probe of world state, we establish a systematic taxonomy that decomposes state maintenance capability into fine-grained subcategories across object and event dimensions.
-Our streaming multi-point query design enables evaluation to observe prediction trajectories rather than isolated predictions, thereby revealing failure modes that traditional evaluation cannot discover.
+Our streaming multi-point query design enables evaluation to observe prediction trajectories rather than isolated predictions, thereby revealing failure modes that final-answer evaluation is unable to surface.